linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

   - It can be compatible with and absorb `Data-Oriented design (programming)` and `Data-driven programming` as a technical means.

+  - Relation to functional programming
+    - I advocate simplicity.
+The current FP theory is too complicated, so I only used the simplest, most basic, and core part: pure functions, first-class function.
+    - Replace "type theory" with "manufacturing standard specification system", using the manufacturing method of manufacturing standardized products.
+      I think this should be the development direction of Clojure's spec, but I think the spec is too ugly now, and the readability is very poor.

+  - Relationship with relational databases
+    - Use hash-map to implement relational data model
+    - Use Clojure core API functions to implement relational data manipulation.
+    - Parallel (transaction) method: replace "MVCC (STM) or lock mechanism" with a dynamic plan based on Gantt chart algorithm, avoid resource competition and transaction (version) conflict, and combine manufacturing best practices and management science to create This method.

+  - Relationship with Clojure
-  - It is strongly related to RMDB, MVCC, and its goal is similar to Clojure's early concept STM, but unfortunately, STM does not seem to be popular in the clojure community now.
+    - In terms of task scheduling, its goal is similar to Clojure's early concept STM, but unfortunately, STM does not seem to be popular in the clojure community now.

-  - Like lisp, it pursues simplicity and unity, but it seems that it has only become the publicity slogan for macros and S expressions in the lisp community.
+    - It is the same as lisp, pursuing simplicity and unity, but unfortunately, it seems that in the lisp community this is just a publicity slogan for macros and S expressions.
     - It is derived from Clojure's data-oriented programming ideas and pipeline functions (->>, ->), but unfortunately, some people in the Clojure community really don't like to use the two together in a systematic way.
       When it published related topics in the Clojure community, It is often complained of off-topic, so that it was hidden and deleted.